BazzaCuda/TRARunrar/README.md

 updates, comments and suggestions welcome.

+My Extractor application (https://github.com/BazzaCuda/Extractor) contains a wrapper for 7z.dll.
+TRAR will be incorporated into that application at some point (primarily to support multi-volume RAR archives) and will therefore serve as the test project for TRAR.

 Of course, big thanks are due to Phillipe for his original 32-bit component, some 16 years ago!

 N.B.
 The code expects you to rename unrar.dll to either unrar32.dll or unrar64.dll as appropriate.